slcedu/SLC-API/README.md

 SLC-API
 =======

-This repository is primarily for issue tracking with the Shared Learning Collaborative (SLC).
-Please track any issues encountered with the SLC API using the Issues tab at the top of the GitHub project space.
+This area is used primarily for tracking issues associated with the Shared Learning Collaborative (SLC) API.
+Please track SLC API issues by using the Issues tab at the top of the GitHub project space.

-We've also added technical documentation to this repository as reference and to provide an easy way to download the full set as a whole.

 In the coming weeks, we will add utilities and sample applications to our organization page at GitHub.
 For more information about the Shared